wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 **What if I don’t know how to handle code?**

-If you're not confortable around code and if we've failed to help you with our tutorials, we strongly recommend using one of our plugins.
+If you're not comfortable around code and if we've failed to help you with our tutorials, we strongly recommend using one of our plugins.
 We've developed a social sharing plugin focused on content, specifically on Wordpress websites which you can download at: <a href="http://goo.gl/bdgOLN”></a>.
 We have also developed a social sharing plugin for eCommerce websites using Shopify as their platform.
 You can get our app here: <a href="http://goo.gl/4R82PS”></a>.

 **Do you have a visit limit for my website?**